 Risk 2) Unmonitored Two-Way Interactions Get Offensive

 Brands that offer services or apps featuring two-way interactions must be especially vigilant about preventing hate speech, nudity, drug use, violence, or other inappropriate material from being shared.
-Dating websites and apps are most at risk, but even “gig economy” brands like grocery delivery services or ride sharing digital platforms should have moderation processes in place.
+Dating websites and apps are most at risk, but even “gig economy” brands like grocery delivery services or ride sharing digital platforms should have content moderation processes in place.

 Anytime a customer, client, contractor, or employee can send a photo that might be offensive, content moderation is necessary.
 No matter who the user is, it’s important to recognize that two-way interactions are beneficial, but also come with increased risk of offensive or harmful communications.
 Here are some examples: